Batch-Affine Addition

 Point addition becomes different when independently adding many points.
 In that case we may use only 1 inversion for all point additions.

-Consider pairs of points:
+Consider n pairs of points:

 We want to calculate: